JazzMaster/MasterMyVMs/README.md

 I got it working on Ubuntu.

+VMWare (HOME/eval edition), VirtualBox, Basilisk and Sheepshaver will have to be download seperatly from the projects distinctive websites.
+Basilisk and Sheepshaver code changes too much and isnt posted here on GH (that I know).

+Virtualbox, QEMU, and libVirt(kernel) are in the repoes for your UNICE OS somewhere.
+If not, build them.
+You may be able to find binaries for other OSes.

 Caveat:

 		Gigabyte UDER(UDDER) boards will have a IOMMU vs USB3 conflict.
 Turn one or the other on, not both in BIOS.